Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Method

 \subsubsection{Policy Network}

 The policy network $\pi$ determines the number of frames to be fused at the next time step by selecting an action $k_i$ from a discrete action space $A$.
 Upon receiving the hidden state $h_i$ from the feature extractor $f_s$ at time $t = i$, $\pi$ identifies the nearest future station point feature $s_m^{\text{nearest}}$ from the set ${{s_m}}$.

 The hidden state and the selected station point feature are concatenated and fed into $\pi$, which outputs a predicted probability distribution $a_i^p$ over the action space $A$:

-The action space is defined as $A = {1, 3, 5, 7}$.
-Selecting an action $k_i \in A$ at time $t = i$ means that $k_i$ frames will be merged into a single frame via clip mixup at time $t = i + 1$.
+The action space is defined as $A = \{1, 3, 5, 7\}$.
+Selecting an action $k_i \in A$ at time $t = i$ means that $k_i$ frames will be merged into a single frame via Frame Fusion at time $t = i + 1$.
 A smaller value of $k_i$ indicates that the current clip is more informative and thus requires higher temporal resolution.

 To further optimize resource allocation, frames of varying importance levels are resized to different resolutions.
-We define the resolution set as $R = {224, 168, 112, 84}$, where each resolution corresponds to a specific action in $A$.
+We define the resolution set as $R = \{224, 168, 112, 84\}$, where each resolution corresponds to a specific action in $A$.
 This mapping allows $\pi$ to dynamically adjust the level of feature detail based on predicted importance.
-For instance, if the policy determines that current features are sufficient, it may merge five or seven frames at a lower resolution; conversely, when finer details are needed, it several frames at a higher resolution.
+For instance, if the policy determines that current features are sufficient, it may merge five or seven frames at a lower resolution; conversely, when finer details are needed, it merges several frames at a higher resolution.

 The architecture of $\pi$ consists of a Group Normalization~\cite{wu2018group} layer followed by a fully connected layer.
 The use of Group Normalization accelerates convergence during training by stabilizing feature distributions.